Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ## AD OU and Security Group Design

-I created an OU structure to separate users, computers, and IT access groups.
+I created a clear OU structure for users, computers, and IT access groups.

-IT accounts were separated into standard accounts and admin accounts.
-Computers were also separated into regular computers and management computers.
+The IT accounts were separated into:

+* Standard accounts
+* Admin accounts

+Computers were separated into:

+* Regular computers
+* Management computers

 ![Regular Computer OU Structure](./Screenshots/03-regular-ou-computer-objects.png)

-I also created security groups for different IT roles instead of assigning permissions directly to users.
+I also created IT security groups to control access by role.

 ![IT Access Security Groups](./Screenshots/02-it-access-security-groups.png)

+Using groups is better than assigning permissions directly to users because it keeps access easier to manage, review, and audit.

+### Main Groups

 | Group                           | Purpose                                                               |
 | ------------------------------- | --------------------------------------------------------------------- |